awsdocs/amazon-ecr-user-guide/doc_source/ECR_AWSCLI.md

 # Using the AWS CLI with Amazon ECR<a name="ECR_AWSCLI"></a>

-The following steps will help you install the AWS CLI and then log in to Amazon ECR, create an image repository, push an image to that repository, and perform other common scenarios in Amazon ECR with the AWS CLI\.
+The following steps help you install the AWS Command Line Interface and then log in to Amazon ECR\.
+From there, you can create an image repository, push an image to that repository, and perform other common scenarios in Amazon ECR\.

-The AWS Command Line Interface \(CLI\) is a unified tool to manage your AWS services\.
+The AWS CLI is a unified tool to manage your AWS services\.
 With just one tool to download and configure, you can control multiple AWS services from the command line and automate them through scripts\.
-For more information on the AWS CLI, see [http://aws\.amazon\.com/cli/](http://aws.amazon.com/cli/)\.
+For more information, see [AWS Command Line Interface User Guide](https://docs.aws.amazon.com/cli/latest/userguide/)\.

 For more information on the other tools available for managing your AWS resources, including the different AWS SDKs, IDE toolkits, and the Windows PowerShell command line tools, see [http://aws\.amazon\.com/tools/](http://aws.amazon.com/tools/)\.